hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent/multi-tenancy-management.md

 # Multi-Tenancy Management

 ## Introduction
-The general concept of the multi-tenancy and core features of the PRISM platform are described in the [Multi-Tenancy](/docs/concepts/multi-tenancy) document.
+The general concept of the multi-tenancy and core features of the PRISM platform can be found in the [Multi-Tenancy](/docs/concepts/multi-tenancy) document.

 ## Wallet Management
 The Agent exposes the Wallet Management REST API to manage Wallets.
-Wallet Management API is protected by the Admin API Key authentication method.
+The Wallet Management API gets protected by the Admin API Key authentication method.

-When the wallet is created in the system the following actions are performed:
+When the wallet gets created in the system, the following actions are performed:```
 - The seed is set for the wallet.
 - The DID Peer is generated for the wallet.
 - The DID Peer is registered in the system to accept the messages from other peers.